omar-diab/DL-Project-One/README.md

 ## Implemented Methods and Notebook Progression

-The project progresses notebook by notebook, with each notebook having a distinct methodological role.
+The repository progresses notebook by notebook, with each notebook serving a distinct methodological role.

 ---